mtaimooradil/paper/paper.md

 Gait analysis was performed using Openpose (Z. Cao et al. 2019)

 Alphapose (alphapose, 2022) and Mediapipe (mediapipe, 2020) by google are also used for pose estimations.

+# Algorithms
+Algorithms are classified into top down and bottom down approaches.